 Mrs Biering was the widow of Frank Biering, a former jewellery manager, who was tragically shot dead in an armed raid on a jewellers and pawnbrokers owned by Leon Weinstein at 78 Great Portland Street, London on 20th February 1969.
 No one was ever convicted of this murder, as the two accused George Smith and Arthur Sullivan, were acquitted at the Old Bailey in September that year, after the prosecution offered no evidence – although they were found guilty of conspiracy to commit robbery and Smith of possessing three sawn-off shotguns, a pistol and ammunition.
 During the initial court proceedings it was said that one of Britain’s most notorious criminals John McVicar, an armed robber who was at large having escaped from Durham Gaol, was the “triggerman” but McVicar – tagged “Public Enemy No 1” – was never charged with this offence and went on to write an autobiography, which led to the 1980 biographical film McVicar.

 Initial plans to develop a care home on this site failed to win planning approval but subsequent plans to develop eight three and four bedroom houses, seven on St Mary’s Lane and one to the rear in St Lawrence Road, were approved in August 2015.
-Numbers 1 to 8 Constable Mews, appropriately named in view of the former police station, are now on sale for prices from £595,000!
+Numbers 1 to 8 Constable Mews, appropriately named in view of the former police station, sold from November 2107 onwards at prices ranging from £555,000 to £725,000.

-What is now 203 St Mary’s Lane (Yogi News) dates from the 1740s and was until its redevelopment in the late 1920s known as Oak Cottage.
-According to Wilson, by “long tradition” Oak Cottage was “purposely erected” for the Rev Jubb on the roadside manorial waste.
-John Jubb, curate to Rev Samuel Bradshaw from 1737 until his death in 1761, married Elizabeth Harris in 1744 which therefore may be a significant date in the cottage’s erection.
+What is now 203 St Mary’s Lane (Yogi News) dates from the mid-1700s and was until its redevelopment in the late 1920s known as Oak Cottage.
+According to Wilson, by “long tradition” Oak Cottage was “purposely erected” for the Rev Jubb on the roadside manorial waste, probably around 1740.
+John Jubb, curate to Rev Samuel Bradshaw from 1737 until his death in 1761, married Elizabeth Harris in 1744 which therefore may be a significant date in the cottage’s erection, if Wilson’s account is correct.
 Elizabeth’s mother Dorothy Harris (1675-1748), who lived at High House for many years, was the daughter of Thomas Rowe, goldsmith of London.
-I have as yet found no record of the enclosure of this site but this appears not to be linked to Jubb’s relationship through marriage to the Branfills in 1758, when his wife’s brother Charles Harris married Amelia Branfill, youngest daughter of the first Champion Branfill (1683-1738).

 Joseph Lee’s will records that he owned marshland which was part of the Ferry Marsh in Rainham Essex, and two freehold cottages with wharf, saltings & reed shore containing 9 acres at the entrance to Rainham Creek.
 On his death in 1849 he had no descendants but left a long series of bequests to friends and relations, some of these funded by rents on his properties; his estate was only finally wound up in 1876.